 Best Non Toxic Sunscreen Guide for 2021

-The Best Non Toxic Sunscreen Guide for 2021 will discuss the harmful ingredients in sunscreens causing adverse health effects.
-It is also going to cover the active ingredients to look for, along with recommendations so you can be an informed shopper.
+The Best Non-Toxic Sunscreen Guide for 2021 will discuss the harmful ingredients in sunscreens causing adverse health effects.
+It will also cover the active ingredients to look for, along with recommendations, so that you can be an informed shopper.

 Why Do We Need Non Toxic Sunscreen?

-People use sunscreen to prevent burning, reduce risk of skin cancer, and to prevent aging.
+People use sunscreen to prevent burning, reduce the risk of skin cancer, and prevent aging.

-While sunscreen is used to prevent the health issues above, chemical sunscreens, are linked to health additional health concerns.
+Using sunscreen is a way to prevent health issues above; chemical sunscreens are linked to health additional health concerns.
 These concerns include endocrine disruptors and skin allergies, as well as bleaching of coral reefs.

 What is the best non toxic sunscreen to prevent burning, cancer, and aging, while avoiding endocrine disruptors, skin allergies, and other concerns?

 Let’s first understand the sun’s rays and impacts so we can then determine the best sunscreen.